-Join Joe Marini for an in-depth discussion in this video Using color animation, part of Up and Running with jQuery UI.
+Join Joe Marini for an in-depth discussion in this video Using color animation, part of Learning jQuery UI.

 - The core jQuery library that jQuery UI is built on provides an animate function that lets you animate certain properties of CSS on elements on the page.
 Unfortunately, one of the things it does not do is let you animate colors which is a pretty common thing these days. jQuery UI ships with the jQuery Color plugin as a default.
 This lets you animate colors which I'll show you how to do in this movie.
 Here in the snippets I've scrolled down to the Color Animation section, and let's open up ColorAnim_start.

 Let's just go ahead and launch this in the browser.
 You can see here in my browser that I've got a div, and it has a set of colors attached to it.
 The background color is this light blue.
 The text color is black.
 It has a border that's kind of a grayish color around the outside.
 We're going to animate these colors from one set to another.
 To do that, let's go over to the code, and in the snippets let's copy this first example right here, and we'll paste it inside my document ready function here in the example.

 When the user clicks on this button, the anim1 button, I've got an event handler that's gonna handle the click for that button.
 It's gonna call the animate function on my example div element.
 It's gonna animate the background color from whatever it currently is to red.
 It's gonna animate the color of the text from whatever it currently is to white, and it's going to animate the border color from whatever it currently is to blue.